-Loss of marine habitat due to construction of the CDF at Berths 243-245, new land area at the Northwest Slip, and the containment dike for the Eelgrass Habitat Area would be a significant impact prior to mitigation.
+Loss of 12.4 acres (5.0 ha) of marine habitat due to construction of the CDF at Berths 243-245 and new land area at the Northwest Slip, and the containment dike for the Eelgrass Habitat Area would be a significant impact prior to mitigation.
 No net loss of marine habitat (as measured by surface water area) would result from conversion of deep water habitat to shallow water habitat within the Eelgrass Habitat Area and CSWH Expansion Area.
 Additionally, although some water column habitat would be lost, long-term impacts would be less than significant because the new shallow water would support more FMP species than the existing deep water.
 Thus, these impacts would be less than significant.